ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/2.3-check-convert/README.md

 ### Step 2 - Verify the Hosts are Upgraded to Next RHEL Version

-Now let's make sure our application servers are actually converted to the next RHEL version.
+Now let's make sure our application servers have actually converted to RHEL.

 - In [Exercise 1.3: Step 2](../1.3-report/README.md#step-2---navigating-the-rhel-web-console), you used the RHEL Web Console to check the installed CentOS versions on your application servers.
 Let's repeat those steps to see the RHEL versions reported after our conversions.